kuzudb/kuzu-blog/src/content/post/2023-07-19-iamgraphviz.md

 We will use the data model shown in the figure below that faithfully (but partially) models the core concepts of AWS IAM permission management.
-Let's first review these concepts, all of which will be modeled as nodes in Kùzu, as a background.
+Let's first review these concepts, all of which will be modeled as nodes in Kuzu, as a background.
 We will provide as simple definitions as we can to keep the post short and provide links to necessary AWS IAM documentation: